Thelastpoet/year-updater/readme.txt

 * Added functionality to update the year in post titles, edit the post's modified date, and add a post meta field 'year_updated' with the new year.
 * Included error handling and success/error notifications.
 * Added a check to skip posts with the current year in their title.
-* Added a message above the 'Update Posts' button to inform users that post with the current year in their title will not be updated.
+* Added a message above the 'Update Posts' button to inform users that posts with the current year in their title will not be updated.

 = 1.1 =
 * The preview.php file was updated to show a table of the old and new post titles rather than a list.